I am not sure if we are more excited to share this months book study theme… The Gingerbread Man or our cookie recipe (they turned out SO good)!

 3: The Gingerbread Man by Karen Schmidt

 Ninja: The Ninjabread Man by C.J.
 Leigh and Christ Gall- A ninja twist of the classic version.
+Buy the Ninja shaped cookie cutters if you want to bake Ninjabread men or just re-shape the regular cut outs into ninja poses.

 Boy: The Gingerbread Boy by Paul Galdone- Can the Gingerbread Boy outsmart that fox?